 After you buy blinds for your home, you need to know how to take care of them.
 Probably the most important aspect of proper care for your blinds is keeping them clean.
 When you clean them regularly, they keep allergens like dust and pet dander out of your home’s air.
-Too, like anything else, regular cleaning keeps dust and other contaminants from turning into a layer of gritty dirt that can actually harm your blinds.
+Too, like anything else, cleaning new blinds regularly keeps dust and other contaminants from turning into a layer of gritty dirt that can actually harm your blinds.

 Here’s how to keep your blinds clean and your home as allergen-free as possible: